The Making of the Middle Sea

 - First published 2013

-The Making of the Middle Sea is one of the two winners of the prestigious Wolfson History Prize.
-The announcement was made at a reception at Claridge's in London on Monday 2nd June.
+The Making of the Middle Sea was one of the two winners of the prestigious Wolfson History Prize in 2014.

 The Wolfson History Prize promotes and encourages standards of excellence in the writing of readable and scholarly history suitable for a general audience.